Bentley Continental R: Continental T

-It was at least 21% more expensive than the R, hence, 7% more expensive, than the Azure convertible.
+It was at least 21 percent more expensive than the R, and 7 percent more expensive, than the Azure convertible.

 The Bentley Continental T Mulliner was introduced in 1999.
 Modified shock absorbers in combination with stiffer torsion bars (front +40%, rear +20%) increased the Continental's handling ability.

 Continental Sedanca Coupé (SC)

 The Continental SC 'Sedanca Coupé' was a 1999 limited production version of the Continental T with a removable roof panel over the front seats.
 A total of 79 cars were built with 6 being completed with the Mulliner package and 48 being left hand drive.

 Continental R Final Series

-Near the end of production of the Continental R, Bentley built the last 11 cars under the "Final series".
-6 of which being LHD.
-All being under the 2003 model year.
+Near the end of production of the Continental R, Bentley built the last eleven cars under the "Final Series".
+Six of which being LHD, all under the 2003 model year.

 Blackpool cars

 The launch of the Continental R had the effect of stimulating the imagination and demands of some of the world's wealthiest individuals.
 Throughout the 1990s, Rolls-Royce was tasked with developing numerous special cars for such customers, a service beyond that of mere customisation.
 Code named "Blackpool cars", these were highly bespoke automobiles, generally based on the Continental R, but with unique body shells often costing several million pounds to tool up, from which a handful of examples would be made.
 The best known customer for these cars was the Sultan of Brunei who had numerous unique automobiles made reportedly placing orders worth tens of millions of pounds with Rolls-Royce during this period.